sockethub/sockethub/packages/activity-streams.js/README.md

 # activity-streams.js

-A simple too to facilitate handling and referencing activity streams without unecessary verbosity.
+A simple tool to facilitate handling and referencing activity streams without unecessary verbosity.

 Designed to run in both `node.js` and the `browser`.